Dark Relic: Synopsis

 In 1099 at Mount Hermon north of Jerusalem, Sir Gregory, an English knight, finds an ancient relic after a long Crusade.
 The relic is a piece of the cross Jesus was crucified on.
 He and his band of Knights then take the relic to Rome for a reward.
 They travel to Rome on a ship.

 Their ships hits a storm and the crew are all swept overboard, the ship is blown off course and beaches on the coast.
 The knights abandon the ship and head inland.
 They find a group of civilians being defended by small band of Turks, their allies, who are being beaten in a battle.
-The knights step in and defeat the attackers, and two Turks, Hasan and Safa, join their group along with the civilians, one of whom is called Rebecca.
+The knights' step in and defeat the attackers, and two Turks, Hasan and Safa, join their group along with the civilians, one of whom is called Rebecca.
 The Turks recommend a different route to Rome via land instead of across the sea.

 They make camp for the night and one of the knights gets attacked by a supernatural devil and disappears.
 They find the knight hung up on a tree.
 Friar George, from the group of civilians, hypothesizes that it is the work of the devil who wants to destroy the relic.
 Hundreds of dead crows then drop from the sky injuring one of the knights.

 Robert, one of the knights, opens the chest the relic is in as he is fascinated by it.
 But as soon as he opens it the group are attacked by a group of wild wolves and another one of them is killed.
 Robert cuts himself on the relic and his cut gets infected giving him a fever.

-They find a farm where they are set upon by a plague of locusts, the knights manage to barricade themselves inside, however some of the civilians are killed.
+They find a farm where they are set upon by a plague of locusts, the knights manage to barricade themselves inside, however some civilians are killed.
 Gregory now starts to believe the hypothesis that the devil is trying to kill them and destroy the relic.